SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 6.1.2 Create Service

 You must first create an instance of a OAuth2 service in a org/space.
-As mentioned above there are a couple to choose from.
-In this quick start we will use the UAA Server as the provider of OAuth2 services.
+There are two to choose from, but in this quick start we will use the UAA Server.

-To set this up, we need to create a CUPS service the will provide the appropriate UAA server configuration data as part of the binding information.
+To set up UAA, we need to create a user-provided service that will provide the appropriate UAA server configuration data to the application.

-To do this, you should use the provided `oauth.json` file when creating your CUPS service.

-Note, before proceeding you will need to edit its contents to match your Cloud Foundry configuration.
+> Note: the contents of `oauth.json` must be modified to match your Cloud Foundry configuration.

 ```bash
 > # Create a OAuth service instance on Cloud Foundry